jimeh/build-emacs-for-macos/README.md

 compilation status can be viewed in the `*Async-native-compile-log*` buffer.

-Because of this, `NATIVE_FAST_BOOT` is enabled by default ensuring as fast a build as possible, with as little native compilation as possible on build time.
+Because of this, `NATIVE_FAST_BOOT` is enabled by default ensuring as fast a build as possible, with as little native compilation as possible at build time.

 ## Credits